app-src/Virya/README.md

 # Virya

-A mobile app designed to help users accurately practise yoga.
+A mobile app designed to help users accurately practice yoga.

 #### Why Virya?
 Yoga is beneficial when practised in the proper order and positions; otherwise, it would do more harm than good to the person.